 Swimming in the tidal Thames is dangerous.
-It’s an unthinking act that not only puts the lives of the swimmers on the line, but also exposes boats and commuters to unacceptable risk and disruption.
+It puts the lives of those who choose to dive in on the line, but also exposes boats, passengers and crews to unacceptable risk and disruption.

 Every year the Royal National Lifeboat Institution, Metropolitan Police and Port of London Authority deal with tragic drownings.
-37 swimmers got into difficulty in the river during 2010 – well over twice that of previous years.
+Most years more than 30 swimmers get into difficulty in the river.

 Danger for swimmers:

 - Powerful tides, running at around five miles an hour, will overpower even the strongest swimmers

 - Eddies and undertows - caused by the uneven river bed, bridge pillars, piers and moored vessels – will suck swimmers under in seconds and keep them below the surface for days.
 No safety precautions can counter these lethal currents – surviving them is a simply matter of luck.

 - Bitingly cold river water will cripple the most accomplished swimmers and cause involuntary breathing spasms – known as a ‘gasp reflex’ – when a person is temporarily submerged.

 - 39 million cubic metres of raw sewage finds its way into the Thames every year.
 These spillages occur when heavy rainfall overwhelms the capital’s Victorian sewage system.